 Though we suspect that she wasn’t paid $5 million for the gig.

 The first few times Bruce Willis was asked to star in the movie, he had to say no because of his commitments to Moonlighting.
-Then costar Cybill Shepard got pregnant.
+Then costar Cybill Shepard announced that she was pregnant.
 Because her pregnancy wouldn’t work within the show, producer Glenn Caron gave everyone 11 weeks off, allowing Willis to say yes.

 But Neill ended up turning the film down.
 Then, in the spring of 1987, the casting director saw Alan Rickman playing the dastardly Valmont in a stage production of Dangerous Liaisons and knew they had found their Hans.